HVTN/hvtn.github.io/submissions.md

 permalink: /submissions/
 ---

-We are currently closed for submissions.
+We are open for submissions. <br/>
+Deadline is end of August.

 ## Submissions Criteria